-If the weather is very wet or stormy, or you’re working on icy surfaces, keep assessing the risks, and stop if it’s too dangerous to continue, particular if you’re working at height or with dangerous equipment.
+- If the weather is very wet or stormy, or you’re working on icy surfaces, keep assessing the risks

-Public liability insurance is central to any tradesman insurance policy.
+Public liability insurance is central to any tradesperson’s insurance policy.
 It can pay legal fees and compensation costs if your business is blamed for injury or damage.
-For example, you’re working on a roof in icy conditions when you slip and drop a tool, causing damage to your customer’s car, parked below.
+For example, you’re working on a roof in icy conditions when you slip and drop a tool, causing damage to your customer’s car.
 If your customer claims compensation, your public liability insurance could cover the cost.

 There’s also tools insurance to cover the cost of repairing or replacing your tools if they’re lost, stolen or damaged, and other covers like employers’ liability insurance, buildings insurance and personal accident cover.

 If you’re a Simply Business customer, our guide to making a claim will take you through the steps you need to take, including contact details for the Simply Business Claims Team and what to expect once you’ve made your claim.